 Buffalo Arts Studio’s exhibition program presents new works by emerging and established artists that critically address contemporary issues.
-Buffalo Arts Studio’s internationally recognized exhibitions program includes 10-12 solo and/or group exhibitions in our two main galleries, attracting over 13,000 visitors annually.
+Buffalo Arts Studio’s internationally recognized exhibitions program includes 8-10 solo and/or group exhibitions in our two main galleries, attracting over 13,000 visitors annually.
 All solo exhibitions are professionally curated and include an exhibition catalog with images and essays.
 The 2000 square feet of gallery space features museum-quality track lighting fitted with LED bulbs and commercial quality display surfaces within a historic industrial building.
-BAS also includes the Community Space (1600 sq ft) fitted with track lighting and exhibition walls to showcase the work from a variety of individuals and organization helping BAS develop meaningful partnerships with civic, educational, and cultural organizations.
-These partnerships assist us in building new audiences for both our gallery and thirty-two Resident Artist.

-To submit work for review by Buffalo Arts Studio, please submit the following:
+To submit work for review by Buffalo Arts Studio, please use this Submission Link.
+You will need the following documents:

 - Artist’s statement (250 word limit)